mr-fatalyst/fastopenapi/docs/advanced/architecture.md

 **Responsibility:** Serialize Python objects to JSON and build response objects.

-**Note:** This is different from `ResponseBuilder` in `fastopenapi/openapi/generator.py`, which builds OpenAPI response schemas for documentation.
-They share the same class name but serve different purposes.
+**Note:** This is different from `ResponseSectionBuilder` in `fastopenapi/openapi/generator.py`, which builds the OpenAPI `responses` section for documentation.
+The two classes serve different purposes and are named distinctly to avoid confusion.

 ```python
 class ResponseBuilder: